risk-first/website/complexity/End-Of-Complexity.md

 I call this the Broccoli Problem.

-This complexity was on display at KubeCon (2022).
+This complexity was on display at KubeCon.
 The size of the k8s ecosystem is staggering.
 There was no way to figure out all the different offerings, or understand what worked with what else.
 I barely scratched the surface.
 Now, a lot of this is down to money.
 There is plenty of money in software right now and this is why we see so much variety.
 Most of the smaller firms are lottery tickets.

 ## Potential Solution #1:  Play-books